Elchin Jafarov Ph.D.

 Elchin Jafarov

-He began his career as an applied mathematician and then pursued geophysics.
-Dr. Jafarov’s Ph.D. research involved developing a numerical model to predict permafrost warming in Alaska over the course of a century.
-While in the field, he witnessed the changes in the landscape firsthand and spoke to the people who were experiencing those changes in their daily lives.
-In his work at the National Snow and Ice Data Center, he helped to build a global-scale model of carbon fluxes from thawing permafrost.
-Dr. Jafarov has also worked on permafrost modeling at the Institute of Arctic and Alpine Research at the University of Colorado Boulder, and the Los Alamos National Laboratory.
+I began my career as an applied mathematician and then pursued geophysics.
+My Ph.D. research involved developing a numerical model to predict permafrost warming in Alaska over the course of a century.
+While in the field, I witnessed the changes in the landscape firsthand and spoke to the people who were experiencing those changes in their daily lives.
+In my work at the National Snow and Ice Data Center, I helped to build a global-scale model of carbon fluxes from thawing permafrost.
+I have also worked on multiple permafrost modeling projects at the Institute of Arctic and Alpine Research at the University of Colorado Boulder, and the Los Alamos National Laboratory.

-Outside of climate modeling, Dr. Jafarov is interested in new technological developments in the fields of space, biology, science and the economy.
-He spends his free time outside, doing yoga, and playing soccer.
+Outside of climate modeling, I am interested in new technological developments in the fields of space, biology, science, and economics.
+I spend my free time with my kids and being outside, doing yoga, and playing soccer.

 Projects